 What Is the Coca-Cola Scholarship?

-Each year since 1989, 150 high school seniors have received $20,000 through this award program.
+Each year since 1989, 150 high school seniors per year have received $20,000 through this award program.
 If you've looked into other scholarship programs, you might recognize that the Coca-Cola Scholars award amount is pretty generous. $20,000 can cover a significant portion of your cost of attendance!

 As you might expect, the scholarship is pretty competitive: the top five colleges that scholarship recipients attend are Harvard, Stanford, Duke, Yale, and Princeton.
 Applicants are evaluated on leadership, academics, and service.
 Many scholarship recipients also demonstrate a passion for social justice.

 How Do You Know If You're Eligible?

 In order to qualify for the Coca-Cola Scholars Foundation Scholarship, you must meet all of the following requirements:

 - Be a current high school senior attending school in the US

 - Anticipate receiving your high school diploma during the current academic year

 - Plan on attending an accredited US post-secondary institution (two- or four-year college)

 - Cannot be a child/grandchild of any employee, officer, or owner of Coca-Cola bottling companies, the Coca-Cola company, Company divisions or subsidiaries